WebAssembly/component-model/design/mvp/Concurrency.md

 ## Async ABI

-At an ABI level, native async in the Component Model defines for every WIT function an async-oriented core function signature that can be used instead of or in addition to the existing (Preview-2-defined) synchronous core function signature.
-This async-oriented core function signature is intended to be called or implemented by generated bindings which then map the low-level core async protocol to the languages' higher-level native concurrency features.
+At an ABI level, native async in the Component Model defines for every `async`-typed function a non-blocking core function signature that can be used instead of or in addition to the existing (Preview-2-defined) synchronous core function signature.
+This non-blocking core function signature is intended to be called or implemented by generated bindings which then map the low-level core async protocol to the languages' higher-level native concurrency features.

-Note that *every* WIT-level function type can be lifted and lowered using the async (or sync) ABI.
-While calling a non-`async`-typed function import using the async ABI will never returned that the call "blocked" (as guaranteed by the Component Model trapping if the callee would have blocked), the async ABI is still allowed to be used (for the benefit of code generators that only want to think about one ABI).

 ### Async Import ABI